lucfreelance/cali-vip-tours/content/en/tours/cali-city-the-captivating-tour.md

 ---
-description: "Cali City the CAPTIVATING TOUR: San Antonio, Tertulia Museum & Downtown"
+description: "Cali City the CAPTIVATING TOUR: San Antonio, Tertulia & Downtown"
 featured_image: "images/tour_cali-vip-tours-7.jpg"
 image: "images/cali-city-tour.jpg"
 tags: ["tours"]
 type: "blog"
 title: "Cali City the CAPTIVATING TOUR"
-image: "images/tour-cali-city-tour.jpg"
 ---

 Immerse yourself in the rich history and culture of Cali.
 Explore historic neighborhoods, visit local markets, and savor traditional Colombian cuisine to embark on an extraordinary journey through the heart and soul of this vibrant Colombian city.
 At Cali VIP Tours, our passion for exploration and discovery knows no bounds.